99oblivius/VRBro-Plugin/README.md

 ## Introduction

-VRBro Plugin is an Open Broadcaster Software (OBS) Studio plugin designed to bridge the gap between virtual reality (VR) gaming and live streaming.
-It works in tandem with a SteamVR overlay application to provide seamless control of OBS Studio directly from within VR environments.
+VRBro Plugin is an OBS Studio plugin designed to bridge the gap between virtual reality and content creation.
+It works in tandem with a SteamVR overlay application to provide seamless control of OBS Studio directly from within VR.

 ## GUI